August-Games/byteme/README.md

 // The following bytes will be written to the ByteArray (Big Endian) [00011011, 10101111, 00000001, 01111111]
 ```

+Refer to [Transformation](src/main/kotlin/dylan/byteme/common/Transformation.kt) KDoc for more information about the other options.

 This can be used in combination with [Endianness](#endianness).